pyfsi/coconut/coupling_components/solver_wrappers/abaqus_cse/abaqus_cse.md

 # AbaqusCSE

 This is the documentation for the new version of the Abaqus solver wrapper, which uses the Abaqus Co-Simulation Engine (CSE) avoiding the need to start and stop Abaqus every coupling iteration.
-Refer to [Abaqus](../abaqus.md) for the first version of the Abaqus solver wrapper.
+Refer to [Abaqus](../abaqus.md) for the old version of the Abaqus solver wrapper.

 Abaqus is a structural solver implementing the finite element method.
 Currently, this wrapper only supports FSI simulations, no other multi-physics problems.